AlessandroSteri/HLPA/README.md

                      | Triple of boolExp * prog * boolExp

 ```
-The cinstructor *Meta* defines a meta-variable *_a* as a placesholder for a boolean expression inside a formula in the case it can't be computed by tactics in the current state.
+The constructor *Meta* defines a meta-variable *_a* as a placeholder for a boolean expression inside a formula in the case it can't be computed by tactics in the current state.
-When you apply a tactic to a formula that contains a meta-variable *_a* in such a state that is possible to compute the boolean exp that *_a* is holdimg the place for, you can define by the constructor *MetaVal* a meta-value that is a parir *(a, exp)* that associates  the computed boolean expression exp to the meta-variable *_a* and is written in HLPA as *a : exp*.
+When you apply a tactic to a formula that contains a meta-variable *_a* in such a state that is possible to compute the boolean exp that *_a* is holding the place for, you can define by the constructor *MetaVal* a meta-value that is a parir *(a, exp)* that associates  the computed boolean expression exp to the meta-variable *_a* and is written in HLPA as *a : exp*.

 ## Tactics
 There are two types of tactic: